⇒ Our Session in the EGU General Assembly: AS3.2 - Atmospheric Surface Science Link

 - Research grant (DFG, AB 604/1-1) in 2014 from the German Research Foundation (DFG) to study “Elementary processes of heterogeneous ice nucleation observed by nonlinear optical spectroscopy”.

 - Research grant (DFG, AB 604/1-2) in 2017 from DFG to proceed with advanced studies on “Elementary processes of heterogeneous ice nucleation observed by nonlinear optical spectroscopy: The role of hydroxyl groups on the surfaces of mineral aerosol particles”

 The aim of this research is to investigate atmospheric interactions on the molecular level.

-The scientific goal is to draw a sharp line between water and ice molecular properties during homogeneous and heterogeneous ice nucleation processes.
-Crystalline ice has a low density of OH-groups whereas amorphous ice or water has abundant dangling OH groups which can be characterized spectroscopically.
-Questions to be answered: What type of bonding exists between different OH groups and ice-nucleating agents?
-Why are some ice-nucleating agents more effective at higher temperatures than others?
-To which extent do dangling OH-groups contribute to IN process?
+The scientific goal in general is to provide a clear picture on aerosol-water and -ice interactions under atmospheric conditions.
+One of the interests is to draw a sharp line between water and ice molecular properties during heterogeneous ice nucleation processes.
 This requires information about the abundance and degree of order of water molecules at the water and ice surfaces at different supersaturation conditions.
-A complete picture about the world wide puzzling IN process requires an access to a wide range of molecular vibrations.
-Probing the individual vibrational bands of water-like and ice-like vibrations as well as the molecular vibrations of ice-nucleating agents is a challenge.
-In a future step, this setup will be converted to TR-SFG to describe this system physically and chemically simultaneously.
+For instance, a complete picture about the world wide puzzling ice nucleation process requires an access to a wide range of molecular vibrations.
+Probing the individual vibrational bands of water and ice vibrations as well as the molecular vibrations of ice-nucleating agents is part of thie work.

 Research and methodology